JorjaFox/website/readme.md

 ### `/assets/`

-All javascripts, css, and images. this includes 'gallery' images.
+All javascript, css, and images. this includes 'gallery' images.

 ### `/data/`

 Formatted data (like a database).

-* `filmography.json’ - acting, writing, self, etc.
+* `filmography.json` - acting, writing, self, etc.
 * `/episodes/*` - All the episodes for the TV shows, with scores, excerpts, and production information.

 ### `/posts/`